utkarshdev2411/interview-coder/README.md

 # Interview Coder

-An invisible desktop application that will let you cheat on technical interviews.
+An invisible desktop application that will help you pass your technical interviews.

 ## Invisibility Compatibility